 As a professional chef, our dedicated team at Metro Cooking Dallas understands the importance of considering the nutritional value of the dishes we prepare.
 When it comes to samosas, a popular snack loved by many, it is essential to understand the ingredients that contribute to their calorie count.
 By being mindful of these components, we can make informed choices about our dietary intake.

-See also How many calories in a 750ml bottle of rose wine
+See also How many calories are in one go gurt

 1. Pastry dough: The crispy outer layer of a samosa is typically made from a combination of all-purpose flour, oil, and water.
 Depending on the recipe, additional ingredients such as butter or ghee may be used.
 The dough is often fried or baked to achieve the desired texture.
 The inclusion of oil or fat in the pastry contributes to the calorie content of the samosa.